rdallaire/gulp-page-builder/README.md

 **Goal** - Rapidly develop simple HTML pages that can be used as highly optimized live sites.

 ## Features
+- Gulp Watch + Browsersync for live development
+- [Destyle.css](https://nicolas-cusan.github.io/destyle.css/)
 - [HTML Head](https://htmlhead.dev/) with `head.html` partial
-- [Destyle.css](https://nicolas-cusan.github.io/destyle.css/)
 - SASS Compiling
 - Minifying HTML and CSS and inlining CSS on `gulp`.
-Removes comments and whitespace in HTML
+Removes comments and whitespace in HTML.
 - Create .webp images from image assets

 ## Get started